After having an experience with a narcissist, I've decided to show others where they can find support online.

 So online anonymity is very beneficial, given the circumstances.
 The moderators who run one forum strongly suggest you don't reveal your true identity or too many identifying details.
 That's primarily because your tormentor might find them.

-This site is primarily for people deceived by romance.
+The Lovefraud site is primarily for people deceived by romance.
 There is a lot of good advice.
 If you are confused as to whether someone's behavior is disordered, this can shed some light on that question.

 The only caveat is not spending too much time here, or on any forum, as a recovering victim.
 The idea is to eventually move on and to find a new focus.
-Later, when you've reclaimed your life, and grown from the experience, you can return tot the forum from time to time, in order to help others.
+Later, when you've reclaimed your life, and grown from the experience, you can return to the forum from time to time, in order to help others.

 Out of the Fog